marcejohnson/uulabs.io/_pages/home.md

   overlay_filter: "0.5"
 excerpt: "We are in the midst of profound technological change that is transforming e-commerce, manufacturing, and industrial supply."
 intro:
   - excerpt: "UU Labs provides powerful tools, proven platforms, as well as custom development that leverage recent advances in artificial intelligence, IOT, cloud architecture, robotics, and more.
-We help more businesses realize new opportunities, reinvent themselves, or simply operate with greater efficiency.'
+We help more businesses realize new opportunities, reinvent themselves, or simply operate with greater efficiency."
 feature_row:
   - image_path: /assets/images/blue-and-yellow-phone-modules-1476321.jpeg
 ---
 {% include feature_row id="intro" type="center" %}
+{% for post in site.posts limit:3 %}
+  {% include archive-single.html %}
+{% endfor %}
 {% include feature_row  %}